YesseGriffen/PyTorch-Networks/README.md

 Example use case
 --------------------------- <br/>
 Requirements --- torch == 2.6.0+cu126 *Don't need cuda, regular torch will work, but is slower*
+             --- torchaudio == 2.60+cu126 *Should install with torch*
+             --- torchvision == 0.21.0+cu126 *Should install with torch*
              --- matplotlib == 3.10.1 *Optional, if you don't want to use graphs comment out graph_results in ActionEngine as well as the call in MainEngine*
+             --- collections and math, these should be already installed for python.

 Pick a model from the models folder.

 In a code editor make sure ActionEngine is importing the right file.